markschl/snakecharmer/docs/config.md

 ## Details on configuration sections

-Disclaimer: This list is not complete, please refer to [this `config.yaml`](../config/config.yaml) for more information on some options.
+Disclaimer: This list is not complete, please refer to [`config/config.template.yaml`](../config/config.template.yaml) for more information on some options.

 ### Input